Watch: GOP Group Takes Aim at ‘Clinton-Era Grifter’ McAuliffe's Plan to ‘Destroy’ Suburbs

 The ad premiered on Fox affiliate WTTG’s 10 p.m. newscast on Sunday.
 Frontiers of Freedom President George Landrith noted of the ad length, “These are not 30 second attack ads that try to manipulate people, but heavily informative narrative ads that tell the story of Terry McAuliffe’s extremist views and plans.”

-He added that the “TV spot asserts that McAuliffe is ‘the chosen candidate of the media and tech giants’ and that Virginians must ask him the questions the liberal media will not.”
+Landrith added the “TV spot asserts that McAuliffe is ‘the chosen candidate of the media and tech giants’ and that Virginians must ask him the questions the liberal media will not.”

 Write to Ashley Oliver at aoliver@breitbart.com.